 - If the author was for hire by another.
-For example, if you were paid to write a publication under employ of another party, then there is good chance that the employer is the owner of the published work pending the hiring agreement.
+For example, if you were paid to write a publication under employ of another party, then there’s a good chance that the author’s employer is the owner of the published work pending the hiring agreement.

 - If there are two authors or more, then they all share in the copyright.
 Furthermore, they should all take into consideration that any of the other parties can negotiate a contract without their permission.
 (A reason to register the copyright with the U.S. Copyright Office.)

 - Minors may claim copyright; however, state laws may regulate their business dealings because of their age.

 4. Who Can Claim Copyright?
 Can there be more than one author?